Python

 1data = pd.read_csv('./creditcard.csv') 2print(data.columns) 3data[['Time','V1','V2','V27','V28','Amount','Class']].describe() 4data.head(10)

-This dataset has 28 columns Vi for i = 1...28 of anonymized features along with columns for time, amount and class.
-We already know that the Vi columns have been normalized to have 0 mean and unit standard deviation as the result of PCA.
+This dataset has 28 columns Vi for i = 1...28 of anonymized features, along with columns for time, amount, and class.
+We already know that the Vi columns have been normalized to have a mean of 0 and a unit standard deviation as the result of PCA.

 1nonfrauds, frauds = data.groupby('Class').size() 2print('Number of frauds: ', frauds) 3print('Number of non-frauds: ', nonfrauds) 4print('Percentage of fraudulent data: ', 100.*frauds/(frauds + nonfrauds))

-Here, we are dealing with an imbalanced dataset, so 'accuracy' metric would be a misleading metric as it will probably predict non-frauds in 100% of cases with a 99.9% accuracy.
-Other metrics like recall or precision help us attack that problem.
-Another technique is using oversampling the minority class data or undersampling the majority class data.
+Here, we are dealing with an imbalanced dataset, so the 'accuracy' metric would be a misleading metric as it will probably predict non-frauds in 100% of cases with a 99.9% accuracy.
+Other metrics, like recall or precision help us attack that problem.
+Another technique is oversampling the minority class data or undersampling the majority class data.
 You can read about SMOTE to understand both techniques.

-Now let's separate our data into features and label.
+Now let's separate our data into features and labels.

 1feature_columns = data.columns[:-1] 2label_column = data.columns[-1] 3 4features = data[feature_columns].values.astype('float32') 5labels = (data[label_column].values).astype('float32')